Kirsten Williamson

-Kirsten Williamson (born 1969) is a Canadian actress.
+Kirsten Williamson (born 1969), also known professionally as Kirsten Alter, is a Canadian actress.
 She voices the character Ororo Munroe in the television series X-Men: Evolution.
 She also had a role as Tammy in RV.
 She has also appeared in Jeremiah, Da Vinci's Inquest, and Da Vinci's City Hall.
-She had small roles in The Last Mimzy, and in Juno as a maternity room nurse.
+She had small roles in The Last Mimzy, in Juno as a maternity room nurse, and also in Fifty Shades Freed.

 She is of black African (through her father) and English origin (through her mother).